iTwin/itwinjs-core/docs/learning/ui/appui/index.md

 ![StatusBar](./images/StatusBar.png)

 [Widgets](./appui-react/Widgets) are containers of relevant feedback and content for the app's user.
 They can float or be docked into one of the panels surrounding the content area.
-Here, we see a "Converstions" widget floating, while "Properties," "Categories" and others are docked into the right-hand panel:
+Here, we see a "Conversations" widget floating, while "Properties," "Categories" and others are docked into the right-hand panel:

 ![Widgets](./images/AppUiLightTheme.png)

 There are two special Widgets that float on top of the Content Area in the upper right and left corners.
-The [Tool Widget](./appui-react/Widgets##ToolWidget) in the upper left contains buttons used to launch [iTwin.js Tools](../../frontend/Tools) or functions.
-The [View Navigation Widget](./appui-react/Widgets##NavigationWidget) contains buttons to launch tools that manipulate the active graphic view, such as zoom, pan, and rotate.
+The [Tool Widget](./appui-react/Widgets.md#ToolWidget) in the upper left contains buttons used to launch [iTwin.js Tools](../../frontend/Tools) or functions.
+The [View Navigation Widget](./appui-react/Widgets.md#NavigationWidget) contains buttons to launch tools that manipulate the active graphic view, such as zoom, pan, and rotate.

 ## AppUi Components